Updated: Feb 17

 Posture.
 It's not just that thing your parents nag you about.
 Posture is actually a very important indicator for health.
 Why is that?
 Because your posture is like a window to your spine.
-Any postural differences or distortions from normal give us insight into how well your spine is holding up against gravity.
+Any postural differences or distortions from normal give us insight into how well your spine is holding up against gravity, which is always pulling down on us.
 The spine is the major structure of the body, so if your posture is off, chances are that your spine is off too.
 Not only that but your spine is intimately linked to your nervous system.
-If the spine is in a less than ideal position, it will put stress and tension on the delicate tissue of your nervous system and wherever they go to.
+If the spine is in a less than ideal position, it will put stress and tension on the delicate tissue of your nervous system and how it functions.

 To what degree posture affects the spine and nervous system depends on the individual.
 That's because posture often gets thrown off due to life events like different slips, falls, and accidents, as well as age, physical activity level, and daily repetitive actions and tendencies.
 Needless to say, two people could have a similar looking posture on the outside, but different looking spines on the inside and consequently different symptoms they experience.
 This is a key point, because that is the very reason why we see an exercise work for one person to "correct their posture," but it may not work with another person.

 Specific chiropractic care can help with the original injured areas that originally threw the body off balance.
 Chiropractic adjustments have also shown to immediately improve the nervous system by relieving stress and strain on the spine in recent studies.
 This is where we first start with most patients.
 In our office we use the Gonstead technique, which is considered a gold standard for precision in manual adjustive techniques within the chiropractic community.